The following is the text of a news release from the Government Accountability Office (GAO):

 Why GAO did this study

-The Navy envisioned a revolutionary approach for the LCS program: dual ship designs with interchangeable mission packages intended to provide mission flexibility.
-This approach has fallen short, with significant cost increases, schedule delays, and reduced capabilities — some of which have yet to be demonstrated.
-The LCS acquisition approach has changed several times.
-The latest change led to the frigate — a ship that involves minor modifications to an LCS design.
+The Navy envisioned a revolutionary approach for the LCS program: dual ship designs with interchangeable mission packages intended to provide mission flexibility at a lower cost.
+This approach has fallen short, with significant cost increases and reduced expectations about mission flexibility and performance.
+The Navy has changed acquisition approaches several times.
+The latest change involves minor upgrades to an LCS design — referred to now as a frigate.
+Yet, questions persist about both the LCS and the frigate.

 What GAO recommends